davadazaita/davadazaita/README.md

 ---

-## 😄 - The third temple Ezequiel in the Old World will not be a house of justice.
+## 😄 - The third temple Ezequiel in the Old World will be a house of justice.

 ---